Last Updated on

 Book lodging in Providence.

-When the weatheris nice, take a 13 mile ferry ride to Block Island and explore this little 9-square-mile island in the Atlantic.
+When the weather is nice, take a 13-mile ride on the Block Island ferry and explore this little 9-square-mile island in the Atlantic.
 This part of Rhode Island is an unspoiled and undeveloped jewel ripe for exploration.
-Rent some bikes or mopeds, take the kids on hike overlooking the bluffs, explore the North Lighthouse and the Southeast Light, swim at a protected beach, go on a horseback ride, or rent some kayaks.
-At the Hotel Manisess visit with some exotic animals and have a bite to eat before heading on your ferry ride back to the mainland.
+Rent some bikes or mopeds, take the kids on hike overlooking the Mohegan Bluffs, explore the North Lighthouse and the Southeast Light, swim at a protected beach, go on a horseback ride, or rent some kayaks.

 1. Relax at a Beautiful Beach